julioisaac/wallet/README.md

 ## Metrics
 ### Apache SkyWalking
 [SkyWalking](https://github.com/apache/skywalking) is an open source APM(Application Performance Monitor) system.
-At first this project(daxxer-api) is using the tool(SkyWalking) to collect some metrics, measure latency with external service, endpoint tracing.
+At first this project(wallet) is using the tool(SkyWalking) to collect some metrics, measure latency with external service, endpoint tracing.
 When the application is running(by the ./scripts/run.sh) the service can be access http://localhost:9020
 ![Metrics, Tracer, Logger](./docs/skyWalking.gif "Apache SkyWalking")